Stationless Shared Mobility Programs

 5. Cyber and privacy insurance with limits of not less than five hundred thousand dollars ($500,000.00) per claim.
 Such insurance shall include coverage for liability arising from theft, dissemination, or use of confidential information, including but not limited to, bank and credit card account information or personal information, such as name, address, social security numbers, protected health information, or other personally identifying information, stored or transmitted in electronic form.

-C. No stationless bicycle share program shall commence business, deploy devices, or provide services in the City prior to furnishing to the City all certificates of insurance and additional insured policy endorsements to the City's satisfaction and in form evidencing all coverages set forth above.
+C. Insurance Subject To City Approval: No stationless shared mobility program shall commence business, deploy devices, or provide services in the City prior to furnishing to the City all certificates of insurance and additional insured policy endorsements to the City's satisfaction and in form evidencing all coverages set forth above.
 Approval of the insurance policy by the City shall not relieve or decrease a licensee's liability hereunder.
 All workers' compensation policies shall be endorsed with a waiver of subrogation in favor of the City for all work performed by the licensee, its employees, agents and subcontractors.

-E. Every stationless bicycle share program and operator licensed pursuant to this chapter, agrees to the maximum extent permitted by law to defend, indemnify, and hold harmless the City, and all of its respective departments, commissions, boards, officers, employees, and agents from and against any and all claims, demands, suits, damages, actions, or causes of action, costs and expenses to persons or property, whether public or private, that may arise out of, or be occasioned by, the operation of a stationless bicycle share program on the public right-of-way or other property, or any act, omission, or misconduct of the licensee, or his employees, agents, subcontractors, representatives arising, arisen, or to arise out of the licensee's operations.
+E. Indemnification: Every stationless shared mobility program and operator licensed pursuant to this chapter, agrees to the maximum extent permitted by law to defend, indemnify, and hold harmless the City, and all of its respective departments, commissions, boards, officers, employees, and agents from and against any and all claims, demands, suits, damages, actions, or causes of action, costs and expenses to persons or property, whether public or private, that may arise out of, or be occasioned by, the operation of a stationless shared mobility program on the public right-of-way or other property, or any act, omission, or misconduct of the licensee, or his employees, agents, subcontractors, representatives arising, arisen, or to arise out of the licensee's operations.
 (Ord.
-31-18, 8-21-2018)
+37-19, 7-23-2019)

-B. A licensee shall not require a user to grant location services to use the licensee's devices.
+B. Granting Location Services: A licensee shall not require a user to grant location services to use the licensee's devices.
 All other private data belonging to the user, including but not limited to, contacts, photos, and files, shall not be required to be shared in order to use the licensee's devices.

-C. A licensee shall not require a user to share his private data with third parties in order to use the licensee's devices.
+C. Sharing Private Data: A licensee shall not require a user to share his private data with third parties in order to use the licensee's devices.

-D. A licensee may allow a user to opt-in to providing access to his contacts, photos, files, other private data and third-party data only with clear notice to the customer.
+D. Opt-In Access: A licensee may allow a user to opt-in to providing access to his contacts, photos, files, other private data and third-party data only with clear notice to the customer.

-F. Failure to submit complete or accurate data to the City Clerk's Office, will result in immediate revocation of a license issued pursuant to this chapter.
+F. Submission Of Accurate Data: Failure to submit complete or accurate data to the City Clerk's Office, will result in immediate revocation of a license issued pursuant to this chapter.
 (Ord.
-31-18, 8-21-2018)
+37-19, 7-23-2019)

-All devices in a stationless bicycle share program shall be parked upright on hard surfaces in the pedestrian zone of the sidewalk, or at a public bicycle rack.
-In no case shall the placement of a device in a stationless bicycle share program reduce the width of pedestrian zone to less than six feet (6').
+All devices in a stationless shared mobility program shall be parked upright on hard surfaces in the pedestrian zone of the sidewalk, or at a public bicycle rack.
+In no case shall the placement of a device in a stationless shared mobility program reduce the width of pedestrian zone to less than six feet (6').
 The City Clerk's Office may further designate, restrict, or prohibit areas by geo-fencing, marked parking boxes, or other methods.

-A. No bicycle, E-bike, or E-scooter in a stationless bicycle share program shall be parked or left unattended:
+A. Unattended Devices: No bicycle, E-bike, or E-scooter in a stationless shared mobility program shall be parked or left unattended:

 1. So as to obstruct or impede pedestrian or vehicular traffic;